ethereum-optimism/community-hub/src/docs/guides/smart-contract-devs.md

 # {{ $frontmatter.title }}

 This guide shows you the ropes of developing smart contracts for Optimism.
-As Optimism is [EVM Equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306) all your favourite developer tools work out the box with Optimism, no special set up required.
-That being said, we have made this guide to make it _that_ much easier to get started!
+With Optimism, all your favourite developer tools work out the box, no special set up required.
+They work because Optimism is [EVM Equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306) with some [small exceptions](../developers/build/differences.md).
+We have made this guide to make it _that_ much easier to get started!

 Optimism supports [Solidity](https://docs.soliditylang.org/en/develop/) as well as [Vyper](https://vyper.readthedocs.io/en/stable/).
 If you have never written a smart contract before, we have a more step by step guide for [developers using Remix](../developers/build/basic-contract.md#writing-a-quick-contract) and recommend reading the [Solidity docs getting started section](https://docs.soliditylang.org/en/develop/#getting-started).